epugh/scrutineer/CONTRIBUTING.md

 ## High level design
 Scrutineer provides both a standalone application and a library for integration.
 The application is to compare two data source according to the specified config and output the differences to stdout.
-The library `com.aconex.scrutineer2:verifier` is for integration with other service to handle the differences.
+The library `com.aconex.scrutineer:verifier` is for integration with other service to handle the differences.

 ### Modules
 * the standalone application entry point: [cli](cli)